naviprem/ask-me-about/setup.md

 ### Step 2.
 Clone this project repository

 1. On a terminal window, navigate to your working directory
-2. Enter this command to clone the project repository from github
+2. Enter this command to clone the project repository from github.

 ```
 git clone https://github.com/naviprem/ask-me-about.git